ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-2.0/proof-of-stake.md

 ## Summary

 Proof of Stake represents a class of consensus algorithms in which validators vote on the next block, and the weight of the vote depends upon the size of its stake.
-It is considered better than Proof of Work (PoW) because of less consumption of electricity, reduced centralization risks, security against different types of 51% attacks and more.
+It is considered an improvement over Proof of Work (PoW) because of less consumption of electricity, reduced centralization risks, security against different types of 51% attacks, and more.

 PoS can be classified into two major types:
-* Chain-Based: Rely on the synchronicity of the network
-* BFT-Based: Favour consistency of nodes over availability
+*Chain-Based: Rely on the synchronicity of the network *BFT-Based: Favour consistency of nodes over availability

-To participate in voting \(becoming a validator\) you are required to stake ETH for which you'll be rewarded with additional ETH at some interest rate plus you'll receive a portion of the network transaction fees.
+To participate in voting \(i.e. to become a validator\) you are required to stake ETH for which you'll be rewarded with additional ETH at some interest rate in addition to receiving a portion of the network transaction fees.

 ## What is Proof of Stake

 Proof of Stake \(PoS\) is a category of consensus algorithms for public blockchains that depend on a validator's economic stake in the network.
-In proof of work \(PoW\) based public blockchains \(e.g. Bitcoin and the current implementation of Ethereum\), the algorithm rewards participants who solve cryptographic puzzles in order to validate transactions and create new blocks \(i.e. mining\).
+In Proof of Work \(PoW\) based public blockchains \(e.g. Bitcoin and the current implementation of Ethereum\), the algorithm rewards participants who solve cryptographic puzzles in order to validate transactions and create new blocks \(i.e. mining\).
 In PoS-based public blockchains \(e.g. Ethereum's upcoming Casper implementation\), a set of validators take turns proposing and voting on the next block, and the weight of each validator's vote depends on the size of its deposit \(i.e. stake\).
 Significant advantages of PoS include security, reduced risk of centralization, and energy efficiency.

 In general, a PoS algorithm looks as follows.
 The blockchain keeps track of a set of validators, and anyone who holds the blockchain's base cryptocurrency \(in Ethereum's case, ETH\) can become a validator by sending a special type of transaction that locks up their ETH into a deposit.
-The process of creating and agreeing to new blocks is then done through a consensus algorithm that all current validators can participate in.
+The process of creating and agreeing to new blocks is then done through a consensus algorithm in which all current validators can and are expected to participate.

 There are many kinds of consensus algorithms, and many ways to assign rewards to validators who participate in the consensus algorithm, so there are many "flavors" of PoS.
 From an algorithmic perspective, there are two major types: chain-based and BFT-style PoS.